Healthy In A Toxic World

-Limiting toxic exposures involves
+Limiting toxic exposures

 processed and produced with chemical additives, pesticides, synthetic

 fertilizers, and genetic engineering.

 There are many, many ways

 symptom-causing energetic blockages in the body and then remove

 Looking at the larger

 picture, it’s also very helpful to spread the word about environmental

 hazards to other citizens and our elected leaders, and actively

-after all, does affect us all.
+assault, which, after all, affects us all.